 Most Common German Specialties Available in the U.S.

 - Coffees: German coffee is strong and has a particular roast.
 We can now order Dallmayr, Tschibo, Eduscho and other brands roasted and ground in Germany to be delivered within the U.S.

-- Teas: Some specialty teas and loose tea is sold by these online companies.
+- Teas: Some specialty teas and loose tea are sold by these online companies.

 - Packaged goods: Dry soup mixes, gravies, bouillon and other spice mixtures.
-Maggie is a liquid seasoning mix that many Germans use at the table (like soy sauce or Worcesteshire sauce).
+Maggie is a liquid seasoning mix that many Germans use at the table (like soy sauce or Worcestershire sauce).

 - Cookies: These tend to be less sweet than our counterparts and with a lot of hazelnuts.
 Bahlsen cookies are found in well-stocked groceries in the U.S., and Cost Plus/World Market and other import chains have a good selection, especially around Christmas time.